• Skip to primary navigation

 username={AES}UYyIQYkNcG3VgZv6LP1zj+Ro1JBDb2ZE\=

-Login to console using the url
+Log in to the console using the URL

 http://<server name>:9999/console